rspec/rspec-metagem/README.md

 # RSpec

-Behaviour Driven Development for Ruby
+Behavior Driven Development for Ruby

 # Description

-rspec is a meta-gem, which depends on the [rspec-core](https://github.com/rspec/rspec-core), [rspec-expectations](https://github.com/rspec/rspec-expectations) and [rspec-mocks](https://github.com/rspec/rspec-mocks) gems.
+RSpec is a meta-gem, which depends on the [rspec-core](https://github.com/rspec/rspec-core), [rspec-expectations](https://github.com/rspec/rspec-expectations) and [rspec-mocks](https://github.com/rspec/rspec-mocks) gems.
 Each of these can be installed separately and loaded in isolation using `require`.
-Among other benefits, this allows you to use rspec-expectations, for example, in Test::Unit::TestCase if you happen to prefer that style.
+Among other benefits, this allows you to use rspec-expectations, for example, in `Test::Unit::TestCase` if you happen to prefer that style.

-Conversely, if you like RSpec's approach to declaring example groups and examples (`describe` and `it`) but prefer Test::Unit assertions and [mocha](https://github.com/freerange/mocha), [rr](https://github.com/rr/rr) or [flexmock](https://github.com/jimweirich/flexmock) for mocking, you'll be able to do that without having to install or load the components of RSpec that
+Conversely, if you like RSpec's approach to declaring example groups and examples (`describe` and `it`) but prefer `Test::Unit` assertions and [mocha](https://github.com/freerange/mocha), [rr](https://github.com/rr/rr) or [flexmock](https://github.com/jimweirich/flexmock) for mocking, you'll be able to do that without having to install or load the components of RSpec that